THS-International/website/src/markdown-pages/faq.md

         title: >-
           I didn’t receive an e-mail about an event I signed up for.
 What do I do?
-      - description: >-
-          You can find the Reception rules [here](bit.ly/RulesIntRecFall2020).
-          By using our signup system and participating in Reception events you automatically agree to these rules.
-        title: What rules do I have to follow for the Reception?
-      - description: >-
-          Most of the events are only for new masters and international students, since we cannot accomodate more people due to space and budget.

-          However, there are a few parties open to the public so follow the THS International page for updates!
-        title: >-
-          Do I have to be a new masters or international student at KTH to attend?
   - category: Registration Issues
     questions:
       - description: >-